Most Technically Advanced Amiga Games

 - Speedball 2 Amiga Bitmap Brothers 1990 (2-player, subtle controls, stat development)

-- Turrican Amiga Manfred Trenz 1990 (50 FPS multi-directional scrolling; incredible audio)
+- Turrican Amiga Manfred Trenz 1990 (50 FPS multi-directional scrolling, incredible audio)

-- Unreal Amiga 1990 Ordilogic Systems (64-color extra half-brite, sprite-scaling)
+- Unreal Amiga Ordilogic Systems 1990 (64-color extra half-brite, sprite-scaling)

-- Uridium 2 Amiga Graftgold 1993 (super-fast scrolling)
+- Uridium 2 Amiga Graftgold 1993 (50 FPS super-fast scrolling)

 Dead and buried by 1993, the Atari ST could never replicate Lionheart even it were alive (the STE could have), yet the Atari ST version of Turrican is passable even though Amiga Turrican audiovisuals are far superior.
 However, in terms of game-mechanics Lionheart, Unreal, Beast and Agony are not as good as the likes of Gods, Blood Money, Rainbow Islands and Speedball 2, which the Atari ST handled well.